 A special educational needs (SEN) teacher is specifically employed to work with children and young people who need extra support, or require an advanced programme of learning in order to reach their full educational potential.

 SEN teachers may work with individuals who have physical disabilities, sensory impairments (i.e. hearing or visual), speech and language difficulties, learning difficulties such as dyslexia, conditions such as autism, social, emotional and mental health needs, or have a combination of these difficulties.

 A SEN teacher may also work with gifted and talented individuals.

 A key aspect of working in this field is identifying individual needs and being responsible for creating a safe, stimulating and supportive learning environment.

 Typical work activities

-The work of an SEN teacher is often challenging and varied and may involve:
+The work of a SEN teacher is often challenging and varied and may involve:

-administration, including updating and maintaining records on pupils' progress;
+- administration, including updating and maintaining records of pupils' progress;

-attending statutory annual reviews or other related meetings, such as Looked After Child (LAC) reviews, regarding students with an SEN, which may involve reviewing statements of special educational needs;
+- attending statutory annual reviews or other related meetings, such as Looked After Child (LAC) reviews, regarding students with a SEN, which may involve reviewing Education, Health and Care (EHC) plans;